Loving. Leading. Changing Lives.

 Share with the Compel GBB Leadership team if you are having trouble deciding which facility to be a part of.

 Yes, men and women can both serve inside the opposite gender’s facilities, just not lead the opposite gender’s Connect Group.
-Learning more about how we can treat each other as brother/sisters in Christ to the opposite gender can provide a lot of growth to those we are ministering to.
+Learning more about how we can treat each other as brothers/sisters in Christ to the opposite gender can provide a lot of growth to those we are ministering to.

 On Training Day, the DOC trainer will go over all the rules pertaining to ministering inside a correctional facility.
 Primarily, we only take in the material that is used for the Sunday Worship Service or LifeGroups.
 All materials must be pre-approved DOC.
 We are not allowed to take gum, food, drinks, iPods or electronic devices into the prison without prior approval.
 If you must have medication with you, you will have to leave it with the gate security and come out of the facility to access it if needed.